Technical Analysis: MSCI World Index and AC Asia Ex Jap

 Clearly, not making a profit beats incurring a loss.
 When in doubt, remember the first rule of investing: Never lose money.

-Should you need any help or second opinion on your financial and investment planning, feel free to contact me directly at 9234 7537 or drop me an inquiry here.
+Should you need any help or second opinion on your financial and investment planning, you can get in touch with me and we’ll work something out do together:

 The goal of understanding market timing is not to buy at the market bottom and sell at the market top but instead to identify major changes in a trend and differentiate them from day to day movements in the market.